 You minimize your risk by adopting good hygiene practices, such as showering after you work out and changing your clothes daily.
 You should also avoid sharing personal items, such as razors and towels.

 Seek immediate treatment for jock itch, athlete’s foot, a nail infection, or other forms of ringworm.
-You can call Dr. Graham and the experts at Silver Leaf Dermatology or book an appointment online.
+Contact Dr. Graham and the experts at Silver Leaf Dermatology today.